ittani/Python/README.md

-# 🐍 Python Learning Journey
+s# 🐍 Python Learning Journey

 Welcome to my **Python Learning Repository**!
 This project is a collection of code snippets, exercises, and small projects that document my journey in learning Python — from the basics to more advanced concepts.